mtsprout/statscollector/README.md

 3. Go to the IP address of the server, and set the admin password for Grafana.
 4. Download the `systemstats.sh` directory to all the machines you want to send data.
 5. Set up a `cron` job to run the script every 5 minutes.
 6. As the Grafana administrator, you can use the `dashboard.json` file to create pre-set dashboards.
-Use `sed` or your favorite text editor and replace "{{ template }}" with the hostname.
+Use `sed` or your favorite text editor and replace "{{ hostname }}" with the hostname.

 ## What's Next
 This is still very much an "alpha" effort at this point.
-I need to get the disk portion in there and cleaned up.
-Also, I want to see if I can automate Grafana a little more.
+I want to see if I can automate Grafana a little more.
 Ultimately, I want to get this where you can feed the script a list of hostnames/IP addresses and everything takes care of itself.